P3dr1x/clik2_node_pkg/README.md

 ```bash
 ros2 launch clik2_node_pkg clik_sitl.launch.py
 ```
-If you want to subscribe to the simulated signals coming from PX4 for getting drone pose use `ros2 launch clik2_node_pkg clik_sitl.launch.py real_system:=true`.
-Pose data are taken from the `/real_t960a_pose` topic.

-> [!NOTE]
-> Be sure that PX4 topics are exposed to ROS2.
-If in SITL simulation run `sudo MicroXRCEAgent udp4 -p 8888` in another terminal.

 If you want also Rviz visualization in order to see the desired pose vs the actual one, in another terninal launch